Explore how DLT based custom blockchain solutions provide decentralized apps for financial use cases like KYC compliance, digital identity management.

 The applications of blockchain technology are moving beyond cryptocurrencies to improve processes in multiple industries.
 Distributed ledger technology, in particular, is laying the foundation for innovative solutions that improve transparency, enable automation, and save costs.
-A significant use case of blockchain technology is to fulfill know your client (KYC) and anti-money laundering (AML) compliance requirements.
+A significant use case of blockchain technology is to fulfill anti-money laundering (AML) and know your customer (KYC) compliance requirements.

-Financial service providers like banks and insurance companies heavily invest in resources to enhance KYC and AML compliance programs.
-Surveys indicate that financial institutions spend between US$60-$500 million annually on KYC/AML compliance processes.
+Financial service providers like banks and insurance companies heavily invest in resources to enhance compliance programs.
+Surveys indicate that financial institutions spend between US$60-$500 million annually on AML and KYC compliance processes.
 These user identity verification measures are generally paper-based, require manual human input, and often result in the duplication of tasks across organizations.
 Moreover, regulatory requirements in many countries are complex.
 They impose punitive penalties on businesses for non-compliance.
 Also, slow transactions speed is another challenge for existing financial services.

 Not all blockchain platforms are suitable for all purposes, some are applicable for specific enterprise use cases.
-In the case of efficient management and exchange of KYC and AML compliance data, private, permissioned blockchain solutions fit best.
+In the case of efficient management and exchange of AML and KYC compliance data, private, permissioned blockchain solutions fit best.
 Key financial industry players have already invested substantial amounts of time, money, and effort in developing private DLT based applications.
 They have successfully conducted “proof-of-concept” tests using blockchain.

 For instance, in June 2018, Synechron and R3 Corda piloted a KYC compliance solution built on DLT.
 In the test, Corda based solution completed 300 transactions within 39 participants across 19 countries.
 Institutions, involved as part of the network were able to request access to customers’ KYC data.
 Further, customers could approve requests and revoke access to personal data as per their discretion.
 Customers could also update their test data, which was further updated automatically on the DLT platform that all permissioned institutions can access.